 - Conduct a full body tick check.
 Pay special attention to the hair, waist line and behind the knees.

-Deet is recommended by everyone but that doesn’t mean it’s safe.
+Deet is recommended by everyone but that doesn’t mean it’s a safe way to avoid ticks.
 It’s up to us to make informed decisions about our health.
 Do you agree?

 DEET is a registered pesticide.
 DEET is short for N,N-diethyl-m-toluamide (also known as N,N-diethyl-3-methylbenzamide).
 It is a member of the toluene chemical family.
 Toluene is an organic solvent used in rubber and plastic cements and paint removers.
 DEET is absorbed through the skin and passes into the blood.